facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 For technical writers working in the **IT industry**, it is also helpful to:

 - Know **Markdown** and/or **reStructuredText**.
-- Know **Git** and the Docs-as-Code approach, a basic knowledge of Git may be sufficient.
+- Know **Git** and the Docs-as-Code approach.
+A basic knowledge of Git may be sufficient.
+- Be familiar with some of the **programming languages used in the company** (e.g. JavaScript, PHP, Phyton, etc.).
+A basic knowledge may be sufficient.
 - Know how to write **API documentation**.
 - Know some **modelling standards** (e.g. UML, C4, BPMN).
-- Know how to work with **Agile methodology**.
+- Know how to work with **Agile methodology and tools (e.g. Jira, Trello, etc.)**

 Obviously, each person possesses and practices each skill at different levels, depending on their aptitude and personal tastes.
 It is not necessary to have perfect knowledge of everything listed above.